 - To help the assessment team, MHCS will give the assessment team any medical or other relevant documents from the worker’s file.

 - MHCS will implement the assessment team’s recommendations if the primary care provider agrees (PRO 13/2023, Health Care Services – Secondary and Tertiary Treatment).

 - MHCS will regularly evaluate secondary and tertiary assessment teams and continued accreditation will be based on:

 - Quality assurance evaluations, and

 - Performance evaluations.

-- Workers can report complaints of any nature to the WCB.
-The WCB employee receiving the complaint may refer the complaint for resolution to other WCB staff including the Manager of Health Care Services.
-If the complaint alleges professional incompetence or misconduct by a care provider, the Manager of Health Care Services will direct the complainant to the providers’ professional association.
-MHCS will note all complaints and resolutions on the service provider’s accreditation file.
+- Workers can report complaints of any nature to HCS.
+Complaints regarding professional incompetence or misconduct by a care provider will be directed by the Manager of HCS to the care providers’ regulatory body or association.
+HCS will note all complaints and resolutions internally on the care provider’s accreditation file.